juliaolivieri/visium_analysis/README.md

 Once you run spaceranger, the required files from [Step 1](#Step-1:-Download-data) should be available in `outs/filtered_feature_bc_matrix/` and `outs/spatial/`.

+The 10X team are very helpful with debugging, so if you run into errors definitely email them.

 ## Step 3: Transform metadata into form required for SpliZ/ReadZS

 Use the notebook [`visium_meta_clean.ipynb`](notebooks/visium_meta_clean.ipynb) to create the metadata file.
 Change the following at the top of the notebook to match your data: